IFS therapy and coaching for women Australia-wide with Megan Pasierbek, trauma-informed women's therapist and coach offering online sessions.

 To stop coping and start actually feeling good.

-You hold it together all day, but the moment the house is quiet, you unravel into food or scrolling or both.
+You hold it together all day, but the moment everything goes quiet, you unravel into food or scrolling or both.

 You swallow your truth to keep the peace.